agussantinelli/agussantinelli/README.md

 - 🎓 **Information Systems Engineering student** at **UTN-FRRO** (Entering 4th year in 2026).
 - 🌍 Based in **Rosario, Argentina**.
 - 🧠 I specialize in building **high-performance systems** using **Clean Architecture**.
 My goal is to transform complex business requirements into scalable, mission-critical software.
+- ⚖️ **Open Source Advocate:** All my public projects are released under the <b>MIT License</b>, encouraging transparency and community growth.
 - 💬 Comfortable navigating the full stack—from **TypeScript** and **React** to **.NET**, **Java Spring Boot**, and **Node.js**.
 - 🚀 **Strategic focus areas:**
   - 💹 **FinTech & Wealth Management:** Engineering the **FinanzApp** ecosystem for market transparency.